geonetwork/core-doc-sources/eng/developer/source/userinterface/html5ui/index.rst

 HTML 5 UI
 ########

-This is an html5 based UI which uses the wigets from geonetwork and the library ExtJS.
+This is an html5 based UI which uses the wigets from GeoNetwork and the library ExtJS.

 .. toctree::
     :maxdepth: 2